 Can You Make Your Ears Wiggle?

 Necomimi comes with a set of movements that are meant to represent different states of brain activity.
 The various states programmed on the device are focus/relaxation, high focus, high relaxation, and high interest.
 Each involves different tricks to trigger them.
 Even when attempting to do nothing, I didn’t trigger an accidental pattern.
-I managed to trigger the ones I desired on command consistently (with the exception of one).
+I managed to trigger the ones I desired quite consistently (with the exception of one).
 I will outline what I noticed below.

 This is the easiest state to fall into while using the Necomimi and is shown when the ears gently twitch up and down.
 I tended to hover around this state during calmer conversation or less strenuous activities.

-This state naturally is a hard one not only for me but for many people to achieve.
+This state is a hard one not only for me but for many people to achieve.
 Clearing one’s mind completely is not as easy as it sounds.
 What I tried to do was close my eyes and act as if I was ready to take a nap.
-This would briefly provide me with the slowly drooping down movement but the ears would not remain that way for long.
+This would briefly provide me with the slowly drooping down ear movement but the ears would not remain that way for long.
 After enough practice, I managed to get the ears to remain down for much longer periods of time.